-Whether you are a contractor planning your next building project or a homeowner wanting to improve your living environment, there are soundproofing options available for both commercial and residential properties.
+Whether you’re a contractor planning your next building project or a homeowner wanting to improve your living environment, there are soundproofing options available for commercial and residential properties.

-If you are looking for a trustworthy, experienced insulation company to help with your soundproofing needs, look no further than Hinkle Insulation & Drywall.
+If you’re looking for a trustworthy, experienced insulation company to help with your soundproofing needs, look no further than Hinkle Insulation & Drywall.
 We can help meet your soundproofing needs efficiently and effectively.

-Just give our team of insulation experts a call at (512) 523-5395 or connect with us online for more information on our soundproof insulation services.
+Call our team of insulation experts at (512) 523-5395 or contact us online for more information on our soundproof insulation services.

-When it comes to choosing the right soundproof insulation for your property, it is important to consider the need for thermal insulation, the need for inside or outside insulation, and the frequency of sound you want to block/absorb.
+When it comes to choosing the right soundproof insulation for your property, it’s important to consider if you need thermal insulation, need inside or outside insulation and the frequency of sound you want to block/absorb.

 Here are some of the most common soundproofing insulation materials to use:

-- Acoustic Foam (studio foam)—this material can be put up on walls or ceilings; it comes in panels made of pyramid-shaped foam
+- Acoustic foam (studio foam): This material can be put on walls or ceilings; it comes in panels made of pyramid-shaped foam.

-- Acoustic Fabrics—this material is used in theatre curtains or studio blankets; acoustic fabrics are thicker and chunkier and more massive than other fabrics
+- Acoustic fabrics: This material is used in theatre curtains or studio blankets; acoustic fabrics are thicker, chunkier and bigger than other fabrics.

-- Acoustic Coatings—this material is similar to rubber (like mass loaded vinyl, or MLV); mass of the material poses as a sound barrier
+- Acoustic coatings: This material is similar to rubber (like mass-loaded vinyl, or MLV); the mass of the material poses as a sound barrier.

-If you are interested in soundproofing your home or business, Hinkle Insulation & Drywall is the name to know!
+If you’re interested in soundproofing your home or business, Hinkle Insulation & Drywall is the name to know.
 Our insulation experts will transform your commercial or residential property into a quiet, peaceful property with our soundproof insulation materials and technique.

-To learn more about our insulation services, contact Hinkle Insulation & Drywall online or give us a call at (512) 523-5395 today!
+To learn more about our insulation services, contact Hinkle Insulation & Drywall online or call (512) 523-5395 today.